Dominique Senequier: Early life and education

-Dominique Senequier attended high school at Lycée Thiers in Marseille.
+Senequier attended high school at Lycée Thiers in Marseille.
 She holds a postgraduate degree in Banking and Monetary Economics from the University of Sorbonne.

-She was one of the first seven women admitted to the École Polytechnique in 1972, the year of its first female intake.
+She was one of the first seven women admitted to the École polytechnique in 1972, the year of its first female intake.

 Career

-Dominique Senequier began her career as insurance commissioner for the French Ministry of Finance, where she worked from 1975 until 1980.
+Senequier began her career as insurance commissioner for the French Ministry of Finance, where she worked from 1975 until 1980.

 She worked in reinsurance, international development, and private equity at GAN, a subsidiary of Groupama from 1980 to 1996.
 She also created and developed the subsidiary GAN Participations.

 In 1996, she joined the Axa Group and founded Axa Private Equity, which became the largest private equity company in Europe with $50 billion of assets under management in 2014.
 In 2013, she announced that the firm was separating from Axa Group; it became Ardian.

 Senequier has more than 410 employees running more than 50 active funds in 12 offices around the world.

-She is a former director of Hewlett-Packard, having resigned in March 2012, and a former non-executive member of the board of directors of the Italian group Compagnie Industriali Riunite.

-She is vice-president of the Supervisory Board of Hermès.